3-Ingredient Double Chocolate Mousse (Low Carb, Egg Free and Dairy Free)

 So, what’s the big secret?
 It’s no secret really, but it is a secret weapon that has the low carb, Paleo and clean eating world going mad.
 And most recently….me too.

-One thing I remember very clearly was refrigerated coconut milk or cream being the saviour of many, acting as whipped cream or pudding with the added health benefits of ‘good for you fats.’
+One thing I remember very clearly was refrigerated coconut cream being the saviour of many, acting as whipped cream or pudding with the added health benefits of ‘good for you fats.’
+In fact, I posted a how to make coconut whipped cream right here!

-I’m sure there have been many foodies before me to have done this.
-But I had to share this one.
-Because not only is it whipped-and-so-thick-and-creamy-and-rich-that-your-mouth-waters-while-eating-this-thing…you then get the crunch of shaved chocolate in every mouthful.
+I’m sure there have been many foodies before me to have done this but I had to share this one.
+Because not only is it whipped-and-so-thick-and-creamy-and-rich-that-your-mouth-waters-while-eating-this-thing…you then get the crunch of shaved dark chocolate in every mouthful.

 Layers on layers on layers…